 Ways You Can Improve Your Credit Scores

 Even if you are unable to set up a payment method for your car insurance through your credit card, making timely payments is important.
 This will help you to build a good payment history to show on-time payments that could prove to be useful during a mortgage application.
-Your bank may confirm with your car insurance provider if you had been making timely payments and was not a defaulter.
+Your bank may confirm with your car insurance provider if you had been making timely payments and were not a defaulter.

 If you do not pay timely over a period of duration, your car insurance provider may start collections procedure and this negative score will then show up on your credit report.
-Such a default showing on the credit report may land you serious trouble including judgments, several years of bad credit with low credit scores and wage garnishment.
+Such a default showing on the credit report may land you serious trouble including judgments, several years of bad credit with low credit scores, and wage garnishment.
 In case you do end up facing collections procedure for default of your car insurance payments, it is suggested that you don’t ignore them and respond in a prompt manner.
 You may negotiate with them and offer to pay the full amount due in return for removing that negative score from your credit file.

 Another easy method to build your credit score would be to start a credit account and after paying the first bill, close that account.
-This will show up on your credit report as a credit account that you made a timely payment.
+This will show up on your credit report as a credit account that you made timely payment.
 Try this idea only if you have no plans to apply for a loan the following year.
-Thus by paying your car insurance with a credit account on time and paying timely for all your credit accounts will help build a good credit score.
+Thus paying your car insurance with a credit account on time and paying timely for all your credit accounts will help build a good credit score.
 You may try to use only as much credit as you can handle and thus have some control over your credit reports.